HIDGlobalDocs/style-guide/docs/a-to-z/s/smart-card.md

 Two words.
 Use lowercase for generic references to smart cards or smart card technology.

-Capitalize as part of proper nouns, such as *Lenovo* *Integrated* *Smart Card Reader,* but not in general references to smart card implementations.
+Capitalize as part of proper nouns, such as *Lenovo* *Integrated* *Smart Card Reader*, but not in general references to smart card implementations.